Burt W. Podbere Sells 1,233 Shares of Crowdstrike Holdings Inc (NASDAQ:CRWD) Stock

-Crowdstrike Holdings Inc (NASDAQ:CRWD) CFO Burt W. Podbere sold 1,233 shares of Crowdstrike stock in a transaction that occurred on Monday, September 21st.
-The stock was sold at an average price of $130.96, for a total value of $161,473.68.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Crowdstrike Holdings Inc (NASDAQ:CRWD) CFO Burt W. Podbere sold 1,233 shares of the firm’s stock in a transaction that occurred on Monday, September 21st.
+The stock was sold at an average price of $130.96, for a total transaction of $161,473.68.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.

 Burt W. Podbere also recently made the following trade(s):

-A number of research analysts recently issued reports on CRWD shares.
-Zacks Investment Research lowered Crowdstrike from a “buy” rating to a “hold” rating in a research report on Tuesday, June 23rd.
-Credit Suisse Group boosted their price objective on Crowdstrike from $80.00 to $125.00 and gave the company a “neutral” rating in a research report on Thursday, September 3rd.
-BidaskClub lowered Crowdstrike from a “strong-buy” rating to a “buy” rating in a research report on Saturday, September 12th.
-ValuEngine lowered Crowdstrike from a “buy” rating to a “hold” rating in a research report on Tuesday, June 9th.
-Finally, Robert W. Baird boosted their price target on Crowdstrike from $77.00 to $100.00 and gave the stock a “neutral” rating in a research report on Wednesday, June 3rd.
-Seven analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the stock.
-Crowdstrike currently has a consensus rating of “Buy” and a consensus price target of $130.17.
+Several research firms recently commented on CRWD.
+Macquarie raised their price target on shares of Crowdstrike from $89.00 to $110.00 and gave the stock an “outperform” rating in a report on Wednesday, June 3rd.
+Needham & Company LLC raised their price objective on shares of Crowdstrike from $120.00 to $170.00 and gave the company a “buy” rating in a research report on Thursday, September 3rd.
+DA Davidson reaffirmed a “buy” rating and set a $120.00 price objective on shares of Crowdstrike in a research report on Friday, June 26th.
+Jefferies Financial Group raised their price objective on shares of Crowdstrike from $115.00 to $135.00 and gave the company a “hold” rating in a research report on Thursday, September 3rd.
+They noted that the move was a valuation call.
+Finally, Piper Sandler raised their price objective on shares of Crowdstrike from $115.00 to $160.00 and gave the company an “overweight” rating in a research report on Thursday, September 3rd.
+Seven equities research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus target price of $130.17.

-Hedge funds have recently bought and sold shares of the stock.
-Sugarloaf Wealth Management LLC acquired a new stake in shares of Crowdstrike during the second quarter worth approximately $25,000.
-Creative Financial Designs Inc. ADV acquired a new stake in shares of Crowdstrike during the second quarter worth approximately $25,000.
-Global Wealth Management Investment Advisory Inc. boosted its holdings in shares of Crowdstrike by 70.0% during the second quarter.
-Global Wealth Management Investment Advisory Inc. now owns 255 shares of the company’s stock worth $26,000 after purchasing an additional 105 shares during the period.
-Sandy Spring Bank acquired a new stake in shares of Crowdstrike during the second quarter worth approximately $33,000.
-Finally, Patriot Financial Group Insurance Agency LLC boosted its holdings in shares of Crowdstrike by 81.6% during the second quarter.
-Patriot Financial Group Insurance Agency LLC now owns 356 shares of the company’s stock worth $36,000 after purchasing an additional 160 shares during the period.
-Institutional investors and hedge funds own 66.06% of the company’s stock.
+Several institutional investors have recently modified their holdings of the stock.
+Atria Investments LLC acquired a new stake in shares of Crowdstrike in the second quarter valued at approximately $1,321,000.
+Two Sigma Advisers LP increased its holdings in shares of Crowdstrike by 666.3% in the second quarter.
+Two Sigma Advisers LP now owns 828,400 shares of the company’s stock valued at $83,080,000 after purchasing an additional 720,300 shares in the last quarter.
+Schonfeld Strategic Advisors LLC increased its holdings in shares of Crowdstrike by 307.4% in the second quarter.
+Schonfeld Strategic Advisors LLC now owns 190,423 shares of the company’s stock valued at $19,097,000 after purchasing an additional 143,677 shares in the last quarter.
+Mitsubishi UFJ Trust & Banking Corp acquired a new stake in shares of Crowdstrike in the second quarter valued at approximately $8,093,000.
+Finally, Principal Financial Group Inc. acquired a new stake in shares of Crowdstrike in the second quarter valued at approximately $1,953,000.
+66.06% of the stock is owned by institutional investors and hedge funds.

 Crowdstrike Company Profile